310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_2.md

             If I ever appear in a competition, I’d like Mayoi-dono and Isara-dono to watch it, too~
             {% endbubble %}
             {% bubble Shinobu grin %}
             Haha, that’s just my own daydreams, though.
-Just imagining it is fun enough for me…♪
+Just imagining it is enough excitement for me…♪
 			{% endbubble %}
         </div>
     </div>